Welcome to the Art Gallery at the Orinda Library

 Light bites will be served

-The Oakland Art Association is a non-profit group of fifty five artists and art supporters from Alameda and Contra Costa Counties.
+The Oakland Art Association (OAA) is a non-profit group of fifty-five artists and art supporters from Alameda and Contra Costa Counties.
 Watercolors, oil paintings, photographs, collage, acrylic paintings, pastels, ceramics, drawings and prints (including etchings and aquatints) will be shown.
 Over 80 works in genres from portraiture, landscapes, abstraction, still life and figurative will be on view.
 To learn more about OAA go to https://www.oaklandart579.org/.

 To view images from this month’s exhibit, click the photo below:

-Artwork Inspired: From Batiks to London to the Redwoods
+Batik Inspired Paintings, Artwork from London to the Redwoods

 Artists Reception: July 8, from 2:30 pm to 4:30 pm